 (a) Registration Required.
-Residential rLong-Term Rental registration shall be required before renting any residential single-family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family-rental units located in the City of San Marcos for a continuous period of at least-30 days_or more when any of the conditions set forth in Section 34.818 exist on a rental property.
-Voluntary rental registration is permitted under Section 34.819.
-Application for Long-Term Rental Registration shall be made upon a form prescribed by the City of San Marcos for such purpose.
-The following is required of all applications and missing items or information constitute an invalid application.
-Additional information may be required based on individual circumstances.
+Residential rLong-Term Rental registration shall be required before renting any residential single-family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family rental units located in the City of San Marcos for a continuous period

-- (1) Registrants name, business address, home address, telephone number, electronic mail address; or - (2) If owner is a partnership the principal business addresses, telephone and electronic mailing aqddress contact (including electronic) information; or - (3) If owner is a corporation, the person registering must state whether it is organized under the laws of this state or is a foreign corporation, and must show the mailing address, business location, telephone number, electronic mail address, contact information and name of the primary individual in charge of the local office of such corporation, if any, and the names of all officers and directors or trustees of such corporation, and, if a foreign corporation, the place of incorporation; or - (4) Name, address, electronic mail address and telephone number of the property manager or management company (if any); and - (5) Street address of the rental unitproperty; and - (6) Zoning district of the property (verified by the Planning and Development Services Department); and - (7) Indication whether the occupancy of each unit on the property is restricted to a family and one other person who is not related (as stated in the Land Development Code); and - (68) Number of rental units and persons the each rental unit is designed to occupy; and - (79) Whether there has been a change of occupancy use; and - (810) The name(s), address, electronic mail address and phone number (24-hour contact number) of designated employee(s) or authorized representative(s) who shall be assigned to respond to emergency conditions.
-Emergency conditions shall include but not limited to; fire, natural disaster, flood, burst pipes, collapse hazard, emergency repairs and violent crime; and - (911) Signature or electronic signature by the registrant requiring the applicant to self-certify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas{-;} and - (12) Payment of any applicable fee established by this Article or the City Council.
+- (1) Registrants name, business address, home address, telephone number, electronic mail address; or - (2) If owner is a partnership the principal business addresses, telephone and electronic mailing aqddress contact (including electronic) information; or - (3) If owner is a corporation, the person registering must state whether it is organized under the laws of this state or is a foreign corporation, and must show the mailing address, business location, telephone number, electronic mail address, contact information and name of the primary individual in charge of the local office of such corporation, if any, and the names of all officers and directors or trustees of such corporation, and, if a foreign corporation, the place of incorporation; - (4) Name, address, electronic mail address and telephone number of the property manager or management company (if any); and - (5) Street address of the rental unit property; and - (6) Zoning district of the property (verified by the Planning and Development Services Department); and - (7) Indication whether the occupancy of each unit on the property is restricted to a family and one other person who is not related (as stated in the Land Development Code); and - (68) Number of rental units and persons the each rental unit is designed to occupy; and - (79) Whether there has been a change of occupancy use; and - (810) The name(s), address, electronic mail address and phone number (24-hour contact number) of designated employee(s) or authorized representative(s) who shall be assigned to respond to emergency conditions.
+Emergency conditions shall include but not limited to; fire, natural disaster, flood, burst pipes, collapse hazard, emergency repairs and violent crime; and - (911) Signature or electronic signature by the registrant requiring the applicant to self-certify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas; and - (12) Payment of any applicable fee established by this Article or the City Council. - (b) Registration Following Violations.
+Immediate registration is required, and no exceptions shall be made, if the following conditions exist: - (1) Two or more separate notices of violation are issued for the same property within a 12-month period and the owner of the property fails to correct the violations within the time frame required by the code official: - (2) Five or more separate code violations within a 12-month period regardless of whether the owner of the property corrects the violations within the time frame required by the code official; or - (3) Two or more citations are issued for the same property within a 12-month period. - (4) For the purposes of this section, violations identified in the notices and citations must be related to the San Marcos Code of Ordinances, or violations of state law relating to public order and decency, controlled substances or alcohol, or public health, safety and morals.